srstevenson/nb-clean/README.md

 nb-clean clean < original.ipynb > cleaned.ipynb
 ```

-To also remove empty cells, add the `--remove--empty` flag.
+To also remove empty cells, add the `--remove-empty` flag.
 To preserve cell
 metadata, add the `--preserve-metadata` flag.

 ### Checking